fjoly/battlegame-eosio/README.md

 # Description

-Small project based on EOSIO Battlegames re-write with typescript and adding some features
+Small project based on EOSIO Battlegames re-write with typescript React and adding some features on top of it.

 ## Running the app with Docker
 ```bash